-The school continues to meet the required number of Governors for a quorum.
+The school continues to meet the required number of Governors for a quorum

-While the governing board has met 3 times during the year, it has been able to maintain effective financial oversight via the Financial, Premises, Personnel and Audit Committee which has met 3 times during the year and has been in regular contact with the Chair and School Business Manager.
+While the governing body has met 3 times during the year, it has been able to maintain effective financial oversight via the Financial, Premises, Personnel and Audit Committee.
+The FPPAC has met 4 times during the year and the has been in regular contact with the Chair and School Business Manager.